smarttdm/ebaas.github.io/_posts/2017-5-4-MetadataDrivenUserInterface.markdown

 <img src="{{'/assets/img/2017-5-4-Fig1.png' | prepend: site.baseurl }}" alt="">
 Fig.1: The DataGrid

 To start using DataGrid, the first step is to create a business entity (Class) in a data model with the DesignStudio.
-In the tutorial of “Building Your First Application with Ebaas”, it guides you through the process of creating a class representing “Issues”.
+In the tutorial of <a class="post-link" href="https://ebaas.github.io/blog/BuildFirstApp/">"Build your first application with Ebaas"</a>, it guides you through the process of creating a class representing “Issues”.
 The class has definitions for its attributes (such as Subject, Description, Submit By, Submit Date, Status, Owner, etc.)

 Once you have completed creating a class in a data model, you can quickly add a DataGrid component to the UI for interacting the class.